Sustainable Business Model Design

 Total Seminar Hours: 6

-Jaime Alonso Gómez, Ph.D., has been a researcher and consultant for companies and/or institutions across five continents.
-He obtained his B.Sc.
-(Industrial Engineering) at Monterrey Institute of Technology in Monterrey, Mexico; M.Sc.
-(Applied Systems Design) at The University of Waterloo in Waterloo, Canada; and Ph.D.
-(Applied Economics and Managerial Science) at The Wharton School of The University of Pennsylvania.
-Additionally, he conducted post-graduate research work on Quality Management and Engineering at The Association for Overseas Technical Scholarship in Tokyo, Japan.
+Jaime Alonso Gómez has been a researcher and consultant for companies and/or institutions across five continents.
+He obtained his his bachelor's degree at Monterrey Institute of Technology in Monterrey, Mexico, his master's degree at the University of Waterloo in Waterloo, Canada, and his PhD at The Wharton School of The University of Pennsylvania.
+Additionally, he conducted post-graduate research work on quality management and engineering at the Association for Overseas Technical Scholarship in Tokyo, Japan.

-Internationally, Dr. Gómez has taught executives from all the Americas, Europe, Africa, Far and Middle East and is a frequent guest speaker around the world.
-His areas of interest are: Global Leadership and Strategy, sustainable design, and International Operations.
+Internationally, Gómez has taught executives from all the Americas, Europe, Africa, Far and Middle East and is a frequent guest speaker around the world.
+His areas of interest are global leadership and strategy, sustainable design, and international operations.

-Currently, Dr. Gómez is Distinguished Professor of Strategy and International Business at the University of San Diego in California, USA.
-Before this, for 20 years, Jaime Alonso was National Dean of the Graduate Schools of Business Administration and Leadership (EGADE), Dean of the EGADE Mexico City, Dean of EGADE Monterrey and Associate Researcher at The USA-Mexico Center for Strategic Studies (All of these at Monterrey Tech, Monterrey, Mexico).
+Currently, Gómez is Distinguished Professor of Strategy and International Business at the University of San Diego in California.
+Before this, for 20 years, he was National Dean of the Graduate Schools of Business Administration and Leadership (EGADE), Dean of the EGADE Mexico City, Dean of EGADE Monterrey and Associate Researcher at The USA-Mexico Center for Strategic Studies (Monterrey Tech, Monterrey, Mexico).